johnvtan/hack_assembler/README.md

-Assembler for hack assembly language.
-Doesn't handle comments or symbols yet.
+Simple two-pass assembler for hack assembly language.
+Doesn't handle comments yet.
 Based on the interface presented in chapter 6 of The Elements of Computing Systems.